isomerpages/cris-scri/_national-coordinating-body/Clinical Trial Process Enhancement.md

 and corporations alike, CTSG is dedicated to make clinical trial information more accessible and understandable.
 By demystifying the clinical trial landscape, CTSG hopes to encourage greater interest in clinical trials, fostering innovation and improving health outcomes.
-Click <a href="https://clinicaltrials.sg/" rel="noopener noreferrer nofollow" target="_blank">here </a>for further information.</p>
+Refer to <a href="https://clinicaltrials.sg/" rel="noopener noreferrer nofollow" target="_blank">https://clinicaltrials.sg/</a> for further information.</p>
 <p></p>
 <p></p>